Since the beginning of our research grants program in 2005, Free to Breathe has awarded over $4 million to support lung cancer research.

 Small cell lung cancer (SCLC) is an aggressive form of lung cancer that hasn’t seen significant changes to standard-of-care treatments in more than 20 years.
 With low SCLC survival rates, there’s an urgent, unmet need for new treatment options.
 In her previous research, Dr. Byers discovered that blocking a protein called PARP can help improve the effectiveness of chemotherapy for SCLC.
 But she has also found that tumors can learn how to adapt to PARP-blocking drugs.
 With this grant, Dr. Byers will examine how this resistance develops, and she’ll test new treatments that may help to overcome resistance to PARP-blocking drugs.
 This grant is made possible by the Lung Cancer Initiative of North Carolina.

 Dr. Catena’s research examines one of the ways lung tumors recruit normal cells to support their growth and spread to other organs.
 Through previous work, Dr. Catena has discovered that certain cells, called neutrophils, can be co-opted by tumors in order to start a process that encourages the growth of new blood vessels.
 These blood vessels provide new sources of oxygen and nutrients to fuel tumor growth.
-With Partnership support, Dr. Catena will continue examining this process, including ways to block it, with the goal of identifying new therapies for patients.
+With Free to Breathe support, Dr. Catena will continue examining this process, including ways to block it, with the goal of identifying new therapies for patients.

 The lung cancer drug crizotinib has been a huge success story among targeted therapies, proven effective for up to 60% of patients who harbor a large mutation, called a translocation, in the ALK gene.
 However, over time, most tumors develop resistance to crizotinib and become much more difficult to treat.
 By investigating new drugs and methods that could overcome drug resistance, Dr. Crystal is determined to advance the treatment of lung cancer patients, in particular those with cancers driven by ALK.
 This grant is made possible by Free to Breathe and Uniting Against Lung Cancer.